Wait, weren't you tied up a moment ago? Haley:

 - Nausicaš of the Valley of the Wind manga.

-- Iago had this moment in the third Aladdin movie.
+- Iago had this moment in Aladdin and the King of Thieves.
 This time, however, it wasn't easy, as he had to wiggle out of his very tight bonds

 - Done hilariously in Treasure Planet with Dr. Doppler.
 Turns out, he has abnormally thin wrists.